aidanconnolly/ga-ds829-statistics-in-python/README.md

 <!--| Source Materials | Original files used to create this lesson | [Here](./assets/originals/) |-->
 <!--| Extra Materials | Bonus review or practice materials provided by instructors | [Here](./assets/bonus/) |-->

-The Titanic survival dataset was chosen for this lesson because it is interesting, easy to understand, and commonly used in other tutorials.
+> The Titanic survival dataset was chosen for this lesson because it is interesting, easy to understand, and commonly used in other tutorials.
 This dataset is also used in an official Kaggle tutorial (https://www.kaggle.com/c/titanic), which might be useful for students who want to explore Kaggle or the dataset further.

 ---

 ## Learning Objectives

+After this lesson, students will be able to:
 - **Compute** dot products, matrix multiplications, and vector norms by hand and using NumPy.
 - **Code** summary statistics using NumPy and Pandas: mean, median, mode, max, min, quartile, inter-quartile range, variance, standard deviation, and correlation.
 - **Create** basic data visualizations - including: scatter plots, box plots, and histograms.